vfarcic/devops26/manuscript/15-advanced-pipelines.md

 As always, we need a cluster with Jenkins X so that we can experiment with some new concepts and hopefully improve our Jenkins X knowledge.

-## Creating A Kubernetes Cluster With Jenkins X
+## Creating A Kubernetes Cluster With Jenkins X And Importing The Application

 You can skip this section if you kept the cluster from the previous chapter and it contains **serverless Jenkins X**.
 Otherwise, we'll need to create a new Jenkins X cluster.